Suret language

-Suret speakers are indigenous to Upper Mesopotamia, northwestern Iran, southeastern Anatolia and the northeastern Levant, which is a large region stretching from the plain of Urmia in northwestern Iran through to the Nineveh Plains, Erbil, Kirkuk and Duhok regions in northern Iraq, together with the northerneastern regions of Syria and to southcentral and southeastern Turkey.
+Suret speakers are indigenous to Upper Mesopotamia, northwestern Iran, southeastern Anatolia and the northeastern Levant, which is a large region stretching from the plain of Urmia in northwestern Iran through to the Nineveh Plains, Erbil, Kirkuk and Duhok regions in northern Iraq, together with the northeastern regions of Syria and to south-central and southeastern Turkey.
 Instability throughout the Middle East over the past century has led to a worldwide diaspora of Suret speakers, with most speakers now living abroad in such places as North and South America, Australia, Europe and Russia.
 Speakers of Suret and Turoyo (Surayt) are ethnic Assyrians and are the descendants of the ancient inhabitants of Mesopotamia.

 SIL distinguishes between Chaldean and Assyrian as varieties of Suret on non-linguistic grounds.
 Suret is mutually intelligible with some NENA dialects spoken by Jews, especially in the western part of its historical extent.
 Its mutual intelligibility with Turoyo is partial and asymmetrical, but more significant in written form.

 Suret is a moderately-inflected, fusional language with a two-gender noun system and rather flexible word order.
 There is some Akkadian influence on the language.
 In its native region, speakers may use Iranian, Turkic and Arabic loanwords, while diaspora communities may use loanwords borrowed from the languages of their respective countries.
 Suret is written from right-to-left and it uses the Madnḥāyā version of the Syriac alphabet.
 Suret, alongside other modern Aramaic languages, is now considered endangered, as newer generation of Assyrians tend to not acquire the full language, mainly due to emigration and acculturation into their new resident countries.
+However, emigration has also had another effect: the language has gained more global attention, with several initiatives to digitize and preserve it, and the number of people learning Suret is considerably higher than before.

 History

 Akkadian and Aramaic have been in extensive contact since their old periods.
 Local unwritten Aramaic dialects emerged from Imperial Aramaic in Assyria.
-In around 700 BC, Aramaic slowly started to replace Akkadian in Assyria, Babylonia and the Levant.
+In around 700 BCE, Aramaic slowly started to replace Akkadian in Assyria, Babylonia and the Levant.
 Widespread bilingualism among Assyrian nationals was already present prior to the fall of the empire.
 The language transition was achievable because the two languages featured similarities in grammar and vocabulary, and because the 22-lettered Aramaic alphabet was simpler to learn than the Akkadian cuneiform which had over 600 signs.
 The converging process that took place between Assyrian Akkadian and Aramaic across all aspects of both languages and societies is known as Aramaic-Assyrian symbiosis.